eric-burel/data-fetching-patterns-in-react/README.md

 };
 ```

 The advantage of this division is the ability to reuse these stateful logics across different components.
 For instance, another component needing the same data (a user API call with a user ID) can simply import the `useUsers` Hook and utilize its states.
-Different UI components might choose to interact with these states in various ways, perhaps using alternative loading indicators or error messages, yet the fundamental logic of fetching data remains consistent and shared.
+Different UI components might choose to interact with these states in various ways, perhaps using alternative loading indicators (a smaller spinner that fits to the calling component) or error messages, yet the fundamental logic of fetching data remains consistent and shared.

 ## Implement the Friends list